XiaoyiHu1998/RasterEngine/README.md

 # RasterEngine
-repo for a rasterization renderengine
+a repository for a basic rasterized rendering engine used for self education.